Tge

 • Airdrop: Free distribution of tokens by a project team to eligible user addresses for promotional or ecosystem growth purposes.

-• Vesting: A mechanism for gradual token release according to a schedule, preventing large-scale sell-offs that could destabilize price.
+• Vesting: A mechanism for gradual token release according to a schedule, intended to reduce abrupt increases in transferable supply.

 • Liquidity Mining: A strategy where users provide liquidity to trading pairs in exchange for token rewards, enhancing market depth.